SciML/SciMLBook/README.md

 ## Announcement:
 [HW1](https://rawcdn.githack.com/mitmath/18337/f6ded42513499741ca0906b9978f1562a402dc21/hw1/hw1.html) is out.
 Please also see the [Hints and Tricks](hw1/hints.md).

+HW2 = The remaining parts of HW1, due this Tuesday.

 # Lectures at a Glance
 |#|Day| Date |  Topic | [SciML](https://github.com/SciML/SciMLBook) lecture |  |
 |-|-|------|------|-----|--|